GRADES 7 - 12

 Training in life skills is an important product of RVCS.
 Students are taught by Godly teachers who are called to this ministry.
 Teachers at RVCS are required to maintain certification through Association of Christian Schools International which combines stringent academic recognition along with Bible training.
 Each teacher conveys to the classroom a wealth of personal, practical, and spiritual education within the framework Biblical truth.
 Students are prepared for life!

 RVCS is accredited by two organizations.
 The first, Association of Christian Schools International, is an international accrediting organization maintaining superior academic requirements in many countries.
 Cognia is a global network of educators to strengthen schools through accreditation and professional development.
 RVCS meets the rigorous accreditation requirements from both agencies.
+Teachers at RVCS are required to maintain certification through Association of Christian Schools International which combines professional along with Bible training.

 Click here to view a listing of textbooks used at RVCS.